 Last November, Microsoft took it a step ahead, adding capabilities to use Windows Hello or a FIDO2-compliant external authenticator to securely sign in to your Microsoft account on the web without having to use a password.

 “No one likes passwords (except hackers),” wrote Yogesh Mehta, head of Microsoft‘s crypto, identity and authentication team in Azure Core OS, in a blog post.
 “People don’t like passwords because we have to remember them.
 As a result, we often create passwords that are easy to guess – which makes them the first target for hackers trying to access your computer or network at work.”

-The move is also expected to accelerate the transition towards a passwordless web, and comes months after Mozilla Firefox, Microsoft Edge, Opera and Google Chrome all added support for WebAuthn, a key standard that defines the implementation specifics of authenticating users to web-based apps and services.
+The move is also expected to accelerate the transition towards a passwordless web, and comes months after Google Chrome, Mozilla Firefox, Microsoft Edge, and Opera all added support for WebAuthn — a key standard that defines the implementation specifics of authenticating users to web-based apps and services.

 But how does it actually work?

 In a typical scenario, when you are prompted to sign in to a service, you use a username (or email or phone number) and a password, both of which are sent over the web securely to the website that then verifies the username/password combination to ascertain your identity before letting you in.